htmlctl / Category Page

 Next step

-If you are evaluating self-hosted static site deployment seriously, the useful next step is the product itself: previews, exact promote, auth, backends, retention, and extensions.
+If you are evaluating self-hosted static site deployment for agent-driven publishing, the useful next step is the exact-promote page and the broader product itself: previews, exact promote, auth, backends, retention, and extensions.